MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

 > [!IMPORTANT]
 >
 > Make sure that the device that the Windows Autopilot device preparation deployment is run on isn't registered or added as a Windows Autopilot device.
-If the device is registered or added as a Windows Autopilot device, the Windows Autopilot profile will take precedence over the Windows Autopilot device preparation policy.
-In this scenario, the Windows Autopilot deployment will run instead of the Windows Autopilot device preparation deployment.
-If a devices needs to be removed as a Windows Autopilot device, see [Deregister a device](../../../registration-overview.md#deregister-a-device).
+If the device is registered or added as a Windows Autopilot device, the Windows Autopilot profile takes precedence over the Windows Autopilot device preparation policy.
+In this scenario, the Windows Autopilot deployment runs instead of the Windows Autopilot device preparation deployment.
+If a device needs to be removed as a Windows Autopilot device, see [Deregister a device](../../../registration-overview.md#deregister-a-device).

 ## Next step: Add Windows corporate identifier to device (optional)